Top 5 Fish Tacos in Halifax

 Ever since I was last on the west coast, enjoying Tofino’s Fish Tacos and Victoria’s “tacones“, I haven’t been able to stop thinking about why fish tacos aren’t a thing on the East Coast.
 I suppose it has everything to do with the fact that we don’t have that link to Mexican culture and a shared coastline with sunny California.
 Yet just last month I found myself in Toronto, enjoying a very nice fish taco from Grand Electric.
 Why has the taco not caught on in Halifax?

-Now, Taco Del Mar is the only place that does an authentic Baja-style fish taco.
-Go figure – it is a chain that started up in the west coast inspired by San Francisco’s Mission-style burritos and San Diego’s fish tacos.
+For a long time, Taco Del Mar was the only place that did an authentic Baja-style fish taco in Halifax.
+Go figure – it is a chain that started up in the west coast inspired by the fare of San Francisco’s Mission-style burritos and the fish tacos of San Diego.

 I believe the Baja-style is perfection and that deviations from it, whether gourmet or pedestrian, rarely improve upon it.
 All you really need is battered fish, shredded cabbage, salsa (preferably pico), a creamy sauce and a squeeze of lime wrapped up in a soft corn tortilla.

 I realize that Taco Del Mar is a chain and that the quality of ingredients is not its forté.
 You will not find the freshest fish or tortillas there, but the execution and flavours are spot on.

 What Makes a Good Fish Taco?

 1. Good fish.
 This should go without saying.
 We’re in Nova Scotia.

 2. Good batter, if using.
 Must not get soggy.